praneet1988/ELeFHAnt/README.md

 # Reproducibility
-To assess reproducibility, each function was run 5 times with varying numbers of cells used during subsampling, ranging from 100 to 500.
-This will also determine what number of examples during training leads to the best performance for the SVM and Random Forest classifers.
+To assess reproducibility, each function was run 3 times with varying numbers of cells used during subsampling, ranging from 100, 300 and 500.
+This helps determine what number of examples during training leads to the best performance for the SVM and Random Forest classifers.

-For Celltype Annotation, the predicted cell labels assigned to the query differ for 100 cells but remain stable when 200 to 500 cells are subsampled.
+For Celltype Annotation, the predicted cell labels assigned to the query differ for 100 cells but remain stable when 300 to 500 cells are subsampled.
-The following datasets were used: Gut Cell Atlas (https://www.sciencedirect.com/science/article/pii/S1534580720308868) as reference and Fetal intestinal data (https://www.sciencedirect.com/science/article/pii/S0092867421005316) from Dr. Spence's Lab as query.
+The following datasets were used: E-MTAB-8901 (~21k cells) as reference and E-MTAB-10187 (~77k cells) as query.
+Classification.approach is set to "ClassifyCells_usingApproximation".

 ### Celltype Predictions using 100, 300 and 500 cells per Celltypes resepctively
 ![Graph](Examples/annotation_reproduce.png)